Local Coronavirus (COVID-19) Update

 - No groups of more than 10 people.

 - No group sport activities (volleyball, Frisbee, etc.)

 For all Newport News Attractions, please call ahead to check their status.

-For a listing of curbside and delivery options in Newport News, click here.
+For a listing of curbside and delivery options in Newport News, Please note that the restaurants listed are all members of the Newport News Hospitality Association click here.